dapr/proposals/20260304-CR-mcpserver.md

 #### Error propagation contract

-All auth/identity errors — whether from `beforeCall` middleware or from the transport layer (OAuth2 token exchange failure, 401/403 from the MCP server, SPIFFE JWT rejection) — **must be returned as `CallToolResult{isError: true}`**, not as workflow exceptions.
+All auth/identity errors — whether from `beforeCall` middleware or from the transport layer (OAuth2 token exchange failure, 401/403 from the MCP server, SPIFFE JWT rejection) — **are returned as `CallToolResult{isError: true}`**, not as a workflow execution failure.

 This is required so the calling agent's execution loop receives a structured tool error it can forward to the LLM.
 The LLM can then reason about the denial (e.g. missing scope, wrong identity) and decide to retry with different parameters, request elevation, or surface the error to the user.
-A workflow exception would instead halt the agent loop.
+A workflow termination status of `FAILED` would instead halt the agent loop.

 The `content` field of the error result should carry a human-readable description, e.g.: